- Synthetic peptide mapping to the 3rd extracellular loop of human KCNN4 (Accession O15554).

 The functional role of the channel is to set the cell membrane potential at negative values so as to aid in the electrochemical transport of other ions such as Cl- and Ca2+.
 Indeed, KCa3.1 has a key role in sustaining the Ca2+ influx in activated T lymphocytes and in regulating Cl- secretion from colon epithelium.
 Therefore, specific blockers of the KCa3.1 channel have been proposed for the treatment of several diseases including autoimmune diseases, secretory diarrhea and sickle cell anemia.

 Species reactivity key:

 Mouse Anti-KCNN4 (KCa3.1, SK4) (extracellular) Antibody (#ALM-051) is a highly specific monoclonal antibody directed against an epitope of the human channel.
 The antibody can be used in western blot, immunocytochemistry, immunohistochemistry, and indirect flow cytometry applications.
 It has been designed to recognize KCNN4 from human, rat, and mouse samples.

-Mouse Anti-KCNN4 (KCa3.1, SK4) (extracellular)-ATTO-488 Antibody (#ALM-051-AG) is directly labeled with an ATTO-488 fluorescent dye.
+Mouse Anti-KCNN4 (KCa3.1, SK4) (extracellular)-ATTO Fluor-488 Antibody (#ALM-051-AG) is directly labeled with an ATTO-488 fluorescent dye.
 ATTO dyes are characterized by strong absorption (high extinction coefficient), high fluorescence quantum yield, and high photo-stability.
 The ATTO-488 label is analogous to the well known dye fluorescein isothiocyanate (FITC) and can be used with filters typically used to detect FITC.
-Mouse Anti-KCNN4 (KCa3.1, SK4) (extracellular)-ATTO-488 Antibody has been tested in live cell imaging applications and is specially suited to experiments requiring simultaneous labeling of different markers.
+Mouse Anti-KCNN4 (KCa3.1, SK4) (extracellular)-ATTO Fluor-488 Antibody has been tested in live cell imaging applications and is especially suited for experiments requiring simultaneous labeling of different markers.